 It means just right under the specific facts and circumstances of each situation.
 Experts and observers have chimed in with useful examples - check them out: here and here.
+The samples here, here, and here, are good, too.

 The best length and level of detail for corporate minutes are judgment calls that should be based on careful thought and input by the experienced corporate secretary and other officers and staff, along with the board of directors, and - in some cases - legal counsel.